madsjulia/Mads.jl/docs/src/Examples/Examples.md

 ***

-Many other examples located in the [examples](https://github.com/madsjulia/Mads.jl/tree/master/examples) directory of the `Mads` repository.
+Many other examples located in the [examples](https://github.com/madsjulia/Mads.jl/tree/master/examples) directory of the `MADS` repository.

 For example, execute